apache/cloudstack-documentation/source/adminguide/autoscale_without_netscaler.rst

 .. image:: /_static/images/autoscale-config.png

--  Template: A template consists of a base OS image and application.
-A template is used to provision the new instance of an application on a scaleup action.
-When a VM is deployed from a template, the VM can start taking the traffic from the load balancer without any admin intervention.
+-  Template: A Template consists of a base OS image and application.
+A Template is used to provision the new Instance of an application on a scaleup action.
+When an Instance is deployed from a Template, it can start taking the traffic from the load balancer without any admin intervention.
-   For example, if the VM is deployed for a Web service, it should have the Web server running, the database connected, and so on.
+   For example, if the Instance is deployed for a Web service, it should have the Web server running, the database connected, and so on.

--  Compute offering: A predefined set of virtual hardware attributes, including CPU speed, number of CPUs, and RAM size, that the user can select when creating a new virtual machine instance.
-Choose one of the compute offerings to be used while provisioning a VM instance as part of scaleup action.
+-  Compute offering: A predefined set of virtual hardware attributes, including CPU speed, number of CPUs, and RAM size, that the user can select when creating a new Instance.
+Choose one of the compute offerings to be used while provisioning an Instance as part of scaleup action.

--  Min Instance: The minimum number of active VM instances that is assigned to a load balancing rule.
-The active VM instances are the application instances that are up and serving the traffic, and are being load balanced.
+-  Min Instance: The minimum number of active Instances that is assigned to a load balancing rule.
+The active Instances are the application Instances that are up and serving the traffic, and are being load balanced.
-   This parameter ensures that a load balancing rule has at least the configured number of active VM instances are available to serve the traffic.
+   This parameter ensures that a load balancing rule has at least the configured number of active Instances are available to serve the traffic.

--  Max Instance: Maximum number of active VM instances that should be assigned to a load balancing rule.
-This parameter defines the upper limit of active VM instances that can be assigned to a load balancing rule.
+-  Max Instance: Maximum number of active Instances that should be assigned to a load balancing rule.
+This parameter defines the upper limit of active Instances that can be assigned to a load balancing rule.

-   Specifying a large value for the maximum instance parameter might result in provisioning large number of VM instances, which in turn leads to a single load balancing rule exhausting the VM instances limit specified at the account or domain level.
+   Specifying a large value for the maximum Instance parameter might result in provisioning large number of Instances, which in turn leads to a single load balancing rule exhausting the Instances limit specified at the Account or domain level.

 Specify the following scale-up and scale-down policies: